Frequently Asked Questions

 Though the assertiveness of intervention depends on the age and goals of the couple, generally with unexplained infertility we perform a few (three to six) cycles of oral medication with intrauterine insemination, during which they hopefully conceive.
 While we especially hope they conceive on the first try, it is also quite normal for it to take a few cycles, so patients should not get discouraged if a few cycles become necessary.

-A: This will be an important question to consult with Dr. Dan Williams on during your office visits.
+This will be an important question to consult with Dr. Dan Williams on during your office visits.
 Depending on the type of therapy recommended, your partner may or may not need to establish care with a female fertility specialist.
-Typically if your recommended therapies include insemination or in-vitro therapies, your female partner will need to establish care with either Dr. Christina Broadwell or Dr. Dan Lebovic.
+Typically if your recommended therapies include insemination or in-vitro therapies, your female partner will need to establish care with either Dr. Christina Broadwell or Dr. Aleks Stanic.

 General Clinic Information